guo-vincent/TetrisEngine/README.md

 1. "--tests": compiles unit tests.
 ON by default.
 2. "--no-tests": tells CMake to skip compilation of tests.

-   Cannot be declared with the --tests flag.
+   - Cannot be declared with the --tests flag.

-   Shortens compilation time.
+   - Shortens compilation time.

 3. "--run": immediately executes all files compiled by CMake.

-   This includes unit tests compiled, if they compiled successfully.
+   - includes unit tests compiled, if they compiled successfully.

 The output generated can get quite verbose, so I recommend piping the output to a .txt file.